There are a number of different GameMaker Studio 2 licences available, but which one is the best for me?

 Note, you cannot get Console Licenses through the Steam client.

-The Education licence is a special licence for teachers who want to teach GameMaker in an educational environment.
+The Education licences are reserved for schools who want to teach GameMaker in an educational environment.

-Each Education account is provided with a permanent 'Teacher' licence to allow the software to be evaluated and to enable teachers to set-up classes prior to making a purchase.
-The 'Teacher' licence includes all the functionality of an Educator/Desktop licence.
+Each Education account is provided with a single permanent 'Teacher' licence to allow the software to be installed, evaluated, and to plan potential classes prior to making a purchase.
+The 'Teacher' licence includes all the functionality of an Educator licence, as shown below.

 - Educator - This includes all functionality of the Desktop licence